leedongjoon121/SqlLite_app/Readme.txt

-This is simple android app
+This is simple android app version 0.2

 This is seoul cultural assets application
 This project includes mysqlLite, webView, multiple layout.